MondoCat/BreakTimeFun/README.md

 * Step 10: Re-enter your password to confirm it
 * Step 11: You are now at Ubuntu command line!
 * Step 12: Update your "Linux App Store" by typing `sudo apt update && sudo apt upgrade -y` and hit enter (You can copy this with Ctrl+C in Github but NOT Ctrl+V in Ubuntu!
 You can paste it by making the Ubuntu window active and "right clicking the mouse" to paste.
 Yes it's not convenient.)
--# Technically you can change from right click to paste to "Ctrl+Shift+V" to paste, but you need to right click the Ubuntu title bar, hit Properties, and checkmark "Use Ctrl+Shift+C/V as Copy/Paste")
+** <small>Technically you can change from right click to paste to "Ctrl+Shift+V" to paste, but you need to right click the Ubuntu title bar, hit Properties, and checkmark "Use Ctrl+Shift+C/V as Copy/Paste")</small>
 -# Learnin' Trivia: "Sudo" means "HEY!
 DO THIS OR ELSE!", "APT" means "Advanced Package Tool" (Kinda like Linux's app store!), and "-y" means "Yes"...
 So we're kind of saying "HEY!
 OPEN APT APP STORE, UPDATE IT & UPGRADE IT!
 Yes, do it!"
 * Step 13: Next, we're going to install a dependency called "YAD" (Yet Another Dialogue).
 A dependency is kind of like "An app that requires another app to run".
 It's dependent upon it!
 Type `sudo apt-get install yad`
 -# Learnin' Trivia: Some of these should sound familiar!
 "HEY!
 OPEN THE APP STORE, GET YAD, AND INSTALL IT!"
 (See you're becoming a Linux pro!)